 Use Case 1: Ransomware Caught In Healthcare

-This type of attacks can do a great deal of damage very quickly.
-It attack the victim’s system, encrypting or compromising files on the host, and accessible file shares, then spreads to other hosts.
-Attivo Networks – Deception solution is proven to derail ransomware attacks by luring the malware out from their hiding.
+This type of attack can do a great deal of damage very quickly.
+It attacks the victim’s system, encrypting or compromising files on the host, and accessible file shares are then spread to other hosts.
+One solution to combat this is Attivo Networks' deception technology, which is proven to derail ransomware attacks by luring the malware out of their hiding.
+This can greatly enhance cyber security and protect against potential threats.
 This is accomplished using decoy systems, including network file shares, and the placement of deceptive assets on the endpoints, including deceptive credentials and fake file shares.
 As these attacks will typically attack both local and network files, they will also engage assets stored on the BOTsink server.
 Once that happened, any activities will immediately trigger an alert while keeping the attacker engaged within the deception environment.
 This will serve as early warning alerts and provides the incident response team time to react.

 Use Case 2: Active Directory (AD) Attacks in Financial Institution

 By design, Active Directory (AD) will readily exchange information with any member system it manages.
 This is exploited by attackers to extract information on the entire domain easily.
-Security teams may not realize that attacks on AD are occurring because such activities will appear as if AD is providing the data to a member system.
+Security teams may not realise cyber security threats on AD are occurring because such activities will appear as if AD is providing the data to a member system.

 Use Case 1: The Case of Meritocracy for Singapore

 We want to know if Meritocracy still works for Singapore in today's context.
 To do that, OPPi conducted a survey of 2000 Singaporean respondents to gain insights into the nation’s meritocratic system and what people desire from it's leader.
 Read more here - https://medium.com/your-oppi/does-meritocracy-work-in-singapore-9cfb466905eb